 Saturday Headlines In The Sanatoga Post

-Bridge Demolition Causes More Night Delays The demolition of bridges and installation of signs on Route 23 at U.S. Route 422 in King of Prussia will prompt more overnight lane restrictions and potential traffic stoppages next week.
 County Democrats Endorse Election Candidates During their annual convention Thursday, Montgomery County Democrats endorsed their candidates for upcoming elections.
+Lower Pottsgrove residents were among the convention delegates.

 Start the conversation, or Read more at The Sanatoga Post.